WolfCube/mining-utils/README.md

 su - user -c "screen -dmS STARTUP watch -n 1 startup all-enabled start"
 ```

-This will create a screen window that will call every second (with the `watch` command) the `startup` script to start every enabled script that is not yet running.
+This will create a screen window that will call every second (with the `watch` command) the `startup` script to start every enabled script that is not running yet.

-To see every running script, just write in a terminal `screen -list` which will list all the screen windows that are running.
+To see the enabled scripts, just write in a terminal `screen -list` which will list all the screen windows that are running.

-To check your miner, use the command `screen -r NAME` and to detach, type CTRL-A and then D. **Do not** close the windows with CTRL-C which will terminate the windows you are connected to.
+To check your miner, use the command `screen -r NAME` to connect to the window, and to detach type CTRL-A and then D. **Do not** close the windows with CTRL-C which will terminate the windows you are connected to.